SioGabx/MapsInMyFolder/README.md

 # MapsInMyFolder
 MapsInMyFolder is a windows application that allows you to download maps from various online map services, such as Google Maps, Bing Maps, OpenStreetMap, Yandex Maps, and more (in a very high quality).
-You don't need anymore to take a multitude of screenshots and assemble them on your editing software
+You no longer need to take a multitude of screenshots and assemble them on your editing software

 ## Features
 - **Map Download**: Access online maps from popular services like Google Maps, Bing Maps, OpenStreetMap, and more.